takepayments Review: The Best Payment Solution for UK Businesses?

 For a lower price, takepayments offers better quality card machines than Worldpay (they’re easier to use and more lightweight), and has an extremely attentive and available customer service, making it a good value investment.

-takepayments offers three card machines, and which are highly modern, with a sleek design and touchscreen.
+takepayments offers three modern card machines with a sleek design and touchscreen.
 Here are their key features:

 • takepaymentsplus: mini handheld EPOS device with touchscreen, built-in receipt printer, and Wifi connectivity.